gohypergiant/FocusEngine/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](.github/CONTRIBUTING.md)
 [![Maintenance](https://img.shields.io/maintenance/yes/2017.svg)]()

 The FocusEngine module allows you to simulate the grid focus behavior seen on streaming media players like Apple TV and Roku.
-Use the keyboard, [RemoteLayer](https://github.com/bpxl-labs/RemoteLayer) or another mechanism to direct focus around your prototype’s canvas.
+Use the keyboard, [RemoteLayer](https://github.com/bpxl-labs/RemoteLayer), or another mechanism to direct focus around your prototype’s canvas.

 Once initialized, any _visible_ layer can be brought into focus, even if it’s off screen.
-This permits the activation of offscreen menus.
+This permits the activation of off-screen menus.
 Visual appearance of focused elements can be customized.

 <img src="https://cloud.githubusercontent.com/assets/935/24167436/bfaae7e0-0e44-11e7-846f-a47702716a28.gif" width="497" style="display: block; margin: auto" alt="FocusEngine preview" />

 ### Installation

-#### Manual Installation
+#### Manual installation

 Copy or save the `FocusEngine.coffee` file into your project's `modules` folder.